-The IKEA effect was identified and named by Michael I. Norton of Harvard Business School, Daniel Mochon of Yale, and Dan Ariely of Duke, who published the results of three studies in 2011.
-In these studies researchers found that consumers valued their own work product far above what would be considered reasonable or rational.
+In these studies researchers found that consumers value their own work product far above what would be considered reasonable or rational.

-As Kitchen Designers this effect is troubling for a number of reasons.
-IKEA cabinetry is poorly constructed and not a particularly good value, yet due to this documented effect home owners rate IKEA cabinetry above all other brands in nearly every Consumer Reports and JD power ranking.
 Even more concerning to kitchen designers, IKEA and others now supply complimentary and extremely rudimentary kitchen design software.
-Due to the same IKEA effect consumers who create their own designs using this free software can believe their designs are equal to or better than far superior designs created by knowledgeable and experienced kitchen design professionals.
+Due to the same IKEA effect people can believe their designs are equal to, or better than designs done by professionals.

 Please enjoy them, beware of the IKEA effect, and of course . . .
 Bon Appetit!

 Paul, Julie, Chris, Lauren, Ed, Jeremy, Camilla, Juliet, and Mark